adrn/gala/docs/potential/define-new-potential.rst

 With this parametrization, there is only one free parameter (``A``), and the potential is two-dimensional.

-At minimum, the subclass must implement:
+At minimum, the subclass must implement the following methods:

 - ``__init__()``
 - ``_energy()``
 - ``_gradient()``

-The ``_energy()`` method will compute the potential energy at a given position and time.
-The ``_gradient()`` computes the gradient of the potential.
+The ``_energy()`` method should compute the potential energy at a given position and time.
+The ``_gradient()`` method should compute the gradient of the potential.
 Both of these methods must accept two arguments: a position, and a time.
 These internal methods are then called by the :class:`~gala.potential.potential.PotentialBase` superclass methods :meth:`~gala.potential.potential.PotentialBase.energy` and :meth:`~gala.potential.potential.PotentialBase.gradient`.
-The superclass methods convert the input position to an array in the unit system of the potetial for fast evalutaion.
+The superclass methods convert the input position to an array in the unit system of the potential for fast evaluation.
 The input to these superclass methods can be :class:`~astropy.units.Quantity` objects, :class:`~gala.dynamics.PhaseSpacePosition` objects, or :class:`~numpy.ndarray`.

-Because this potential has a free parameter, the ``__init__`` method must accept a parameter argument and store this in the ``parameters`` dictionary attribute (a required attribute of any subclass).
+Because this potential has a parameter, the ``__init__`` method must accept a parameter argument and store this in the ``parameters`` dictionary attribute (a required attribute of any subclass).
 Let's write it out, then work through what each piece means in detail::